 Business Futurist & Digital Transformation Expert

-Greg Verdino is a highly regarded authority on the digital future who helps leaders build thriving 21st century organizations.
+Greg Verdino is a highly regarded authority on “the digital now.”
 He is known for his uncanny ability to forecast trends, spot the difference between fads and the future, and apply his understanding of the rapidly changing global landscape to solve pressing client challenges.

 Best-selling Author of "Built to Suck," "Life After the 30-Second Spot," and "Flip the Funnel"

 Joseph Jaffe is a multiple-time author, serial entrepreneur and one of the most sought-after consultants, speakers and thought leaders on marketing, innovation and change.

 Joseph is Admiral at the HMS Beagle, a strategic consultancy that helps its clients navigate the journey to survival…because let’s face it; we’re all in the survival business nowadays!
 HMSB is Jaffe’s third startup venture, after Evol8tion and crayon.